arjmandi/purple/README.md

 One human can be supersmart still won't do much on earth, but a collection of humans plus time, will be change the world.

-Stories and embeddinga can be used to communicate between livings.
+Stories and embeddings can be used to communicate between livings.

 It should be live not waiting for our prompt

-the problem with agent-riented, collective intelligence etc is that they neglect the value of one small idea. and but that’s actually how humanity works
+the problem with agent-oriented, collective intelligence etc is that they neglect the value of one small idea. and but that’s actually how humanity works

 What works is systematic intelligence.